 To Prime Minister Justin Trudeau,

-We are writing to you today to ask you to live up to the promise you made in 2019 by introducing and passing just transition legislation in the first 100 days of the new Parliament.
+We are writing to you today to ask you to live up to the promise you made in 2019 by introducing and passing just transition legislation.

 We all know we have to stop fossil fuel extraction.
 Scientists have issued a “code red for humanity” to tackle the climate crisis.
 And even the most conservative economic agencies, like the International Energy Agency, say that to avoid climate catastrophe our societies need to stop using fossil fuels.
 Recent polls in Canada also show that a strong majority of people are ready for this shift.